 What is Healthy Outcomes through Prevention Education?

-Healthy Outcomes through Prevention Education uses peer education and community-based interventions to educate young people about HIV/AIDS and encourage healthy behavior.
-The activity is coordinating with the Ministry of Education to promote and strengthen the Ministry’s Sector Policy on HIV/AIDS and build the capacity of the County Education Offices to implement the policy nationwide.
+Healthy Outcomes through Prevention Education, commonly known as HOPE, uses peer education and community-based interventions to educate young people about HIV/AIDS and encourage healthy behavior.
+In partnership with the United Nations Education, Scientific and Cultural Organization, the activity is providing technical assistance to the Ministry of Education, Science and Technology to revise the Education Sector Policy on HIV/AIDS and build the capacity of the County Education Offices to roll out the policy nationwide.

 The Governments of Kenya and the United States share the goal of an AIDS-free generation, and Healthy Outcomes through Prevention Education is helping Kenya meet that goal.